 StyleGAN: Journey through the latent space – morphing from face to face

-Outlook: Video diffusion models generate entire video clips synthetically.
-Controllable generation allows precise control of the age, expression, and gaze direction of generated faces.
+Outlook: video diffusion models generate whole clips synthetically.
+Controllable generation gives precise control over the age, expression and gaze direction of generated faces.

 Two Sides of the Coin

-Deepfakes are a tool – like a knife or a hammer.
-The technology itself is neutral.
-What matters is what it is used for.
+A deepfake is a tool, like a knife or a hammer.
+The technology itself is neutral; what matters is what you do with it.

 | Area | Applications |